AGENDA

 5.

-Ohio County Board of Education 2020-2030 Comprehensive Educational Facilities Plan (CEFP) - (Action)
+Amendment/Facility Improvements - Wayne County Board of Education 2020-2030 Comprehensive Educational Facilities Plan (CEFP) - (Action)

 Micah Whitlow

 Policy 6200 requires all local boards of education to submit amendments to CEFPs to the WVBE and the School Building Authority of West Virginia (SBA) for approval.
+The Wayne County Board of Education requests approval to add fire suppression and HVAC renovations at the Ceredo-Kenova Elementary School Alumni Gymnasium to its project priority list.
+The project is planned to be funded through local funds and a grant(s) from the SBA.

 7.